sudoyashi/da_cabby/docs/_posts/2022-05-15-carbconversion.markdown

 - Wire strippers
 - Wire crimps
 - Wire crimp connectors
-- 18AWG and 12AWG wire kits, 3 or 4 colors would be nice
+- 18AWG and 12AWG wire kits, 3 or 4 colors would is good enough
 - Voltmeter
 - Hose cutters or new, sharp, blades

 I would say a majority of these tools come pretty standard in a well-equipped DIY garage.
 You may need to buy or borrow other carburetor and tuning specific tools like:
 - A vacuum-mercury gauge
-- AFR gauge,
+- AFR gauge

-CO2 gauge, fuel pressure gauge, and smoke tester.
+- CO2 gauge
+- Fuel pressure gauge *get a good one, like from Aeromotive Inc.*
+- Smoke tester.

+May 15, 2022: I'll edit this more when I can remember more tools.

 You need to think about this fuel system change like an undocumented engine swap.
 There are probably a handful of people in the world that have done the same setup and goals.
-The more common your car, the more common the setup, and the easier you will have it.
-If you have a hand in carburetors, that's great too!
+The more common your car, the more common the setup, and the easier it will be.

-Others might have a different cam, new exhaust, etc. Think of this as a primer for your carb conversion.
-You need to understand tuning, carburetors, vacuum, heat management, plumbing, and electrical work.
+Others build may have a different camshaft,  exhaust, or carburetor.
+This is brief guide with my own experience tied in and, as such, I cannot cover every iteration of carbs, cars, and other bolt-ons.
+Use this guide as a base and build your car from there.
+You will have to do all of the tuning, carburetor jetting, vacuum adjustments, heat management, plumbing, and electrical work.
+Many shops won't be willing to take on this work because it's very custom and very tedious.
+If you have a shop that can do it, I strongly recommend you think twice about their offer.
 Once you remove the manufacturer's original design, you ruin the balance of drivability, power, and reliability.

-May 15, 2022: There may be other tools I'm missing for now, but I'll edit this more when I can remember.
+Most projects will fail because they ruin the ability to drive it.
+Don't be that guy.

+I urge people to reconsider repairing their current system over replacing it because it gets very frustrating to convert and diagnose the whole system.
+But if you're foolish enough to go through with a bike carb conversion, welcome!

 ### The Conversion Roadmap

-Once you have officially determined that your current fuel system is too expensive or too difficult to replace, we can talk about carb conversions.
-I would still urge people to reconsider repairing their current system over replacing it because of the added complexity and limited support you will have.
-Unless you really want to get into the weeds of what it means to have a project car, steer clear.

 We can break the conversion into these major steps:
 1. Remove the current fuel injection system
-2. Modify fuel lines inlet and return, replace or install pump, filters, gauges
+2. Adapt the fuel inlet and return, replace or install pump, filters, gauges to carbs
-3. Modify air and vacuum, brake booster, and other vacuum references
+3. Adapt air and vacuum, brake booster, and other vacuum references to carbs
 4. Install carburetors with custom flange and manifold
-5. Testing for air, vacuum, and fuel leaks
+5. Test for air, vacuum, and fuel leaks
-6. Install auxiliaries, throttle cable, gauges,
+6. Install throttle cable
 6. First start, first drive to 7-Eleven
 7. Tuning under general driving conditions
-8. Final adjustments
+8. Final adjustments*

-This is the ideal sequence of events that would happen provided that everything goes smoothly!
-But, I'm willing to bet that this is NOT going to happen.
-If it does happen as smoothly as possible, wonderful.
+Ideally, this is how the project build would go.
+Pretty simple!
+But, this is a project car.
+You will break stuff.
+You will find other parts that need repairs.
+You will remember that you wanted to buy a new door handle, because it says Porsche.
+But if it all does happen as smoothly as possible, wonderful.
 But let's not get our hopes up.
 Let's begin with step 1.

 ## 1. Remove the current fuel injection system